We are looking for students!

-The study of craniofacial development and the genetic causes of craniofacial birth defects.
+We study craniofacial development and the genetic causes of craniofacial birth defects.

 Our goal is to determine the role of the transcription factor SIX1 and SIX1-associated genes in development of the cranial bones, jaws and ear using transgenic mice and Xenopus (frog).